LordTet/lordtet.github.io/docs/_posts/2021-08-30-HTB-Traceback.markdown

 ---
 layout: post
-title:  "Recap: HTB Traceback"
+title:  "Writeup: HTB Traceback"
 date:   2021-08-30
-categories: [htb, recap, writeup]
+categories: [htb, writeup]
 ---

-**NOTE:** This is a writeup of a box I have previously done (thus the "Recap").
-Therefore, this post will be straightforward and to the point on how this box was solved.
-For a more realistic view of my process, try a non-recap writeup!
+## Introduction

-This was one of my first boxes, done when I first tried HTB as a platform.
-Traceback definitely has a special spot in my heart. `:)`
+Traceback is a retired beginner Linux-based box.
+It was also one of my first boxes on the platform, sufficiently easy for my lack of skills at the time.
+It taught me about the use of webshells, had a simple lateral movement, and had a pretty easy privilege escalation based on misconfigured permissions.

-Traceback is a beginner Linux-based box.
-It is now retired, so this writeup can be read publicly.
+## Foothold

 Getting straight to business, after the obligatory ping to see that everything is working, we launch an nmap scan while we go check out port 80 for some recon.